ream88/sjj-impaired/README.md

 # "Sing Out Joyfully" to Jehovah - improved for visually impaired

 This repo includes the script/app I used to create a MP3 disc for an elderly visually impaired brother.
-Each song is automatically announced using its number and name by merging it with a file created by [Google Text-to-Speech](https://cloud.google.com/text-to-speech).
+Each song is automatically announced using its track number and title by merging it with a file created by [Google Text-to-Speech](https://cloud.google.com/text-to-speech).

 ## Usage